IshaNagar1/IshaNagar1.github.io/_posts/2026-03-30-third-post.md

 I remember a professor of mine, who had deafness in one ear and hearing loss in the other, being asked, “Are you deaf?”

 She responded, “Well, yes, I am.
-Do you want to know more about it?”
+Do you want to learn more about it?”

 The person walked away.